Kids and Gun Safety [How To Talk To Children About Guns]

 There are countless stories every year of children finding a gun and shooting it because they thought they were playing a game.
 As a result, fatalities arise and injuries are prominent.
 Education about the rules of gun safety is key here.

-Get Great Guns and Ammo Deals!
+Get Great Guns And Ammo Deals!

 SAFEST NEWSLETTER - WE WILL NEVER SELL YOUR EMAIL

-Sent Once A Week - No Spam - No Selling Your Email
+No Spam - No Selling Your Email

-Kids, Parents and Gun Safety
+Kids, Parents, and Gun Safety

 Even if you don’t own a gun or have negative feelings towards guns in general, teaching your kids about gun safety is one of the best decisions you can make.

 Shortly before Christmas this past year, my 13-year-old son learned how to shoot a gun.
-My spouse and I went to see our families in Pennsylvania for the holidays and we decided the time was right for my son to understand the good, the bad and the ugly about gun safety.
+My spouse and I went to see our families in Pennsylvania for the holidays and we decided the time was right for my son to understand the good, the bad, and the ugly about gun safety.

 On a brutally cold day in December, we asked our friend, “Ted” (an expert in guns and gun safety) to pay a visit and teach my son the rules of firearm safety.
 We also wanted him to teach my son the proper way to shoot.

-The Ten Commandments of Gun Safety
+The 10 Rules of Gun Safety

 1. Always keep the muzzle pointed in a safe direction